-These hacks are nothing new and many keyboard manufactures have since 2011 began to encrypt wireless keyboard signals with AES algorithm.
+These hacks are nothing new and many keyboard manufacturers have begun to encrypt wireless keyboard signals with AES algorithm.

 The bad news is many cheap off the shelf keyboards do not encrypt the signal.